10 Best Ways to Celebrate Earth Day in Georgia

 6. Visit a museum or nature center

-Georgia has many museums and nature centers where you can learn about native wildlife, geology and ecology, and attend special Earth Day events.
+Georgia has many museums and nature centers where you can learn about native wildlife, geology, and ecology and attend special Earth Day events.

 Join the 4-H Tidelands Nature Center on Jekyll Island to celebrate Earth Day at the beach.
 Take a walk and learn about the tides, sand dunes, and how sand moves along barrier islands.
 You can help keep the beach beautiful by picking up trash during the walk.